Directed by: Matthew Vaughn || Produced by: Adam Bohling, David Reid, Matthew Vaughn

 Taken as a whole, the characters are pretty fantastic —- it’s the story and its inconsistent tone that take some getting used and may put off people.
 I would offer more analysis of ways to tighten up the script and/or write a villainous plot that sounds a bit less ridiculous, but quite frankly I think Matthew Vaughn and principle screenwriter Jane Goldman wrote, directed, and executed exactly the film that they wanted to.
 Nothing here reads as unintentional or sloppily executed, even the purposeful sloppiness.
 Kingsman is very, very up front with what it is and what it’s about.
 It scoffs, parodies, and lampoons the Bond franchise and all it’s spy-thriller brethren (Jason Bourne, Jack Bauer, Ethan Hunt, etc.) with nothing held back.
 Do I even need to describe the gloriously shot and bloody R-rated action scenes that mock the PG-13 ratings of all those films?

 No, Kingsman does what it wants when it wants to.
 It’s hardcore, loud, proud, and in your face the entire 129-minute running-time.
 I respect its huge cajones and memorable and unique personality given today’s blockbuster landscape, but I also critique its sloppiness and narrative incoherence regardless if they are intentional.
 Just like Bollywood films often have intentional (or unintentional) caricatures in their films, simply being aware of one’s cinematic obnoxiousness is no free pass to being, well, obnoxious.
-Don’t get me wrong, Kingsman is a fine film and it most certainly succeeds as a hardcore parody of spy-films throughout the ages, it’s just not quite as badass and smooth as it thinks it is — but then again, that’s probably exactly what it was going for. 😛
+Don’t get me wrong, Kingsman is a fine film and it most certainly succeeds as a hardcore parody of spy-films throughout the ages, it’s just not quite as badass and smooth as it thinks it is — but then again, that’s probably the angle it was going for. 😛

 SUMMARY & RECOMMENDATION: Kingsman combines a winning set of likable, funny characters with hardnosed satire dripping from every line and comedic setup.
 The film doesn’t so much seek to reinvent or reinvigorate the spy-genre as it does to tear it apart and nail the remnants on a wall, kinda like The Cabin in the Woods (2012) did for horror films… Kingsman also boasts excellent actions scenes, and the church brawl is particularly amazing.